 1. They provide inspiration for the rest of your trip

-Because food tours take you all around a city, you’ll get to see a lot in between tastings but you probably won’t have the time to stop, so just make a mental note of all of those places and you’ve already got your next day planned.
+Because food tours take you all around a city, you’ll get to see a lot of the sites as you stroll the streets between the food tastings.
+While you probably won’t have the time to stop or enter the attractions, you can make a mental note (or jot it down in your phone!) of all of those places that appealed to you and their locations.
+Now you’ve already got your next day’s itinerary planned!

 2. They let you try out new foods risk-free